Urchfont: The Urchfont Scarecrow Festival

 The Urchfont Scarecrow Festival (a registered charity) was the first of its kind in Wiltshire.
-While other Wiltshire villages, including local rivals Lacock, have now established their own festivals on a similar model, the Urchfont festival predates them, having been established in 1997, and is amongst the best attended.
+While other Wiltshire villages have established festivals on a similar model, the Urchfont festival predates them, having been established in 1997.

 The idea was first brought to the village by a resident who saw a similar festival in Derbyshire.
-In its entire history the festival has only been cancelled three times: once in 2001 because of the threat from Foot and Mouth disease and in 2020 and 2021 due to COVID-19.
-Apart from those cancellations the 22 festivals to date have taken place on the weekend of the first bank holiday in May every year, and have grown to become a major local event attracting large numbers of local and national visitors while raising money for local charities and good causes.
+In its entire history, the festival has been cancelled three times: once in 2001 because of the threat from Foot and Mouth disease and in 2020 and 2021 due to COVID-19.
+Apart from those cancellations the 25 festivals to date have taken place on the weekend of the first bank holiday in May and have grown to become a major local event attracting thousands of local and national visitors while raising money for local charities and good causes.

-Over 50 themed scarecrows made by villagers are distributed around the village, and visitors can buy a trail map which provides clues as to the identity of each scarecrow.
-There is also a children's trail and the village is a buzz with festivities.
+Around 50 themed scarecrows made by villagers are displayed around the village, and visitors can buy a trail map which provides clues as to the identity of each scarecrow.
+There is also a children's trail and the village is a buzz with festivities, food and drink marquees, and activities.